juliocesar-io/open-mpi-cluster/README.md

 ## Run the MPI program across all nodes

-With the `hosts.txt` file in the master node, run the MPI program in the master node:
+With the `hosts.txt` file in the main node, run the MPI program in the main node:

 All nodes must have the `mpi_test` executable in their home directory in the `mpi` user.